 Some of the companies that have already cancelled and rescheduled this year’s conferences as online-only events include The Adobe Summit (March 29-April 2), Apple WWDC (June), and all Microsoft summits.

 Others, like the Facebook Global Marketing Summit, E3, and Google I/O have been canceled all together.

 Events such as Comic-Con, Black Hat Asia, and Game Developers Conference have been postponed to a later date.

-ESRI Developer Summit is one example of a conference that met the challenge presented by the pandemic straight-on, transforming their event to one conducted entirely online.
+ESRI Developer Summit is one example of a conference that met the challenge presented by the pandemic straight-on, transforming their event to a web conferencing extravaganza.

 There are certain basic practices that you must follow to conduct an effective virtual conference.